databricks/databricks-sdk-py/docs/workspace/jobs.rst

         :param access_control_list: List[:class:`AccessControlRequest`] (optional)
           List of permissions to set on the job.
         :param email_notifications: :class:`JobEmailNotifications` (optional)
           An optional set of email addresses notified when the run begins or completes.
-The default behavior is to not send any emails.
         :param git_source: :class:`GitSource` (optional)
           An optional specification for a remote Git repository containing the source code used by tasks.
           Version-controlled source code is supported by notebook, dbt, Python script, and SQL File tasks.